Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

-given by the map $U_{i_j} - U_{i'_j}$ from $L$ to $R$, where $U_{i'_j}$ corresponds to the $O$ in the row directly below the destabilization point $p_j$.
-For a suitable choice of almost-complex structure on the symmetric product, there is a natural isomorphism
+given by maps from $L$ to $R$, where $U_{i'_j}$ corresponds to the $O$ in the row directly below the destabilization point $p_j$.
+For a suitable choice of almost-complex structure on the symmetric product, there is a natural isomorphism as in \eqref{eq:psiz0},

-with the caveat that on the right hand side we count different $U$ variables than we did in Section~\ref{sec:DestabSeveral}.
+Here, the diagram $\Hyper_G(\zed)$ is the one obtained from $G$ by handlesliding $\beta$ curves over the markings in $\zed$.\footnote{We first used the notation $\Hyper_G(\zed)$ in Section~\ref{sec:DestabSeveral}, where $\zed$ was a set of linked markings.
+In our current setting, since the reduction $r_{\orM}G$ plays the role of $G$, our set $\zed$ is made of free markings.
+Thus, $\Hyper_G(\zed)$ still represents the link $\orL$, just like $G$.} Since the diagram $\Hyper_G(\zed)$ is obtained from $G$ by handleslides, the complexes $\CFm(\Hyper_G(\zed))$ and $\CFm(G)=C^-(G)$ are chain homotopy equivalent (via maps counting pseudo-holomorphic triangles).
+Therefore, $\EC^-(G, \zed)$ and $C^-(G)$ are chain homotopy equivalent and hence quasi-isomorphic.